 The revenue from sale of goods such as Crude Palm Oil ("CPO"), palm kernel and FFB, and rendering of services is earned from customers who are mainly wholesalers and producers of oil palm products.
 Also see Note 34.
-All contracts are short-term and recognised at a point-in-time.
+All revenue are recognised at a point-in-time.